LesFerch/WinSetView/README.md

 ## Apply to Folders "Bug"

-Whenever you use the **Apply to Folders** button, on any generic folder, such as C:\\, your views for *This PC* and *Network* will revert back to Windows defaults.
-If you always leave *This PC* and *Network* at their default views, this is not an issue, but if you have changed either view and want to keep it changed, this is a nuisance.
+Whenever you use the **Apply to Folders** button, on any generic folder, such as C:\\, your views for *This PC* and *Network* (and USB connected phones and possibly other virtual folders) will revert back to Windows *defaults*.
+If you always leave *This PC* and *Network* (and other devices) at their default views, this is not an issue, but if you have changed the views and want to keep them changed, this is a nuisance.

-There is a workaround.
+There is a workaround for *This PC* and *Network*.
 Any folder that is open when **Apply to Folders** is used, will not have it's view changed.
 So, to "protect" your custom views for *This PC* and *Network*, be sure to have separate windows open to each of those views when you use the **Apply to Folders** button.

 # FAQ